davefowler/baked/src/starter/README.md

 Now get cooking! 👩‍🍳👨‍🍳

 _Remember: Whether you prefer to think of it as coding or cooking, Baked serves up websites that are **fully baked** and ready to go!_

+## Future

+If this becomes at all interesting, there's a number of future additions in the [roadmap.md](/roadmap.md) and ideas including using Svelt instead of nunjucks and potentially making the database a simple collection of diffs, so that this could run ontop of (at the end of) any static site generator.
+Read more in [notes.md](/notes.md#future-considerations)

+## How to contribute

+I'd love any feedback and contributions!
+Take a look at the [roadmap](/roadmap.md) if you need ideas or reach out to me on any of the [various platforms](https://thingsilearned.com/about/)